Honoring Our Brother. Supporting a Movement.

 Vice President of AEPi at University of Colorado Boulder

-The Chi-Upsilon Chapter of Alpha Epsilon Pi has dedicated itself to honoring Manny’s life and legacy by supporting Manny’s Band Foundation, Inc. Founded by Manny’s family, this Atlanta-based nonprofit is working to create a paradigm shift in suicide prevention.
+I am proud to continue raising awareness and honoring Manny's life by supporting the Chi Upsilon chapter of Alpha Epsilon Pi and the Manny's Band Foundation, Inc, founded by Manny’s family.
+This Atlanta-based nonprofit is working to create a paradigm shift in suicide prevention.
 Their mission is bold but necessary, in route to dramatically reduce teen suicides by using the power of music, the arts, and creative content to reach young people where they are.
 Through the media they consume, in the music they listen to, and in the voices of their peers.

-Mental health is not always easy to talk about, especially for young people like us.
-Too often, the warning signs are missed, or the conversations are avoided.
+Mental health is often overlooked and hard to talk about, especially as young college students like us.
 Manny’s Band is working to change that by helping parents, families, and friends find new ways to speak openly about suicide and the risks that too many teens and young adults quietly face alone.

 Join the Movement